The Hammock - with acknowledgements to Wadsworth (c1943)

 Recto: Not signed or dated

-Verso: Signed on frame: R. EURICH; Thomas Agnew label no. 47432; Fine Art Society label with title 'The Hammock - with acknowledgements to Wadsworth', dated November 1983; label of unknown origin with same title.
+Verso: Signed on frame: R. EURICH; Thomas Agnew label no. 47432; Fine Art Society label with title 'The Hammock - with acknowledgements to Wadsworth', dated November 1983; label of unknown origin with same title; attached 1987 letter from Richard to the buyer Cherry Palmer telling the story how the picture come to be painted.

 Other measurements: 25 x 35 cm; 25.5 x 35cm [Dreweatts]